mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-0.md

 ### Update the VPC tag with the InfraID <a name="steps-create-update-vpc"></a>

-- Update the VPC cluster tag
+This step is required when the [ELB Operator (not covered)](https://github.com/openshift/aws-load-balancer-operator) will be installed.
+It will update the InfraID value on the VPC "cluster tag".

-> Required when installing the ELB Operator: `ERROR setup failed to get VPC ID  {"error": "no VPC with tag \"kubernetes.io/cluster/<infra_id>\" found"}`
+> Common error when installing the ELB Operator without setting the cluster tag: `ERROR setup failed to get VPC ID  {"error": "no VPC with tag \"kubernetes.io/cluster/<infra_id>\" found"}`

-> Q. to NE: Is it a bug?
-Should it be required?
-Can we use VPCs owned by subnets where the cluster was installed?

-1. Edit the VPC var file
+1. Edit the CloudFormation Template var file of the VPC stack

 ```bash
 cat <<EOF | envsubst > ./stack-vpc-vars.json